J-USTIT/Seedle/README.md

 3. Ensure that you have internet connection when running the project.
 4. Ensure that the node modules or dependencies are all downloaded.
 If there is any dependencies missing or in conflict, run 'npm install'.
 5. The trefle token only allows for a certain amount of calls per minute.
 If there is an error, try to wait before trying to query again.
 If problem still persists then there might be other issues at play.
-6. For the project to run, you technically don't need to import any database, as long as you have MongoDB and it is able to communicate with the backend, then it should populate gamerounds, plantcache, and usercollections.
+6. For the project to run, you technically only need to import developers collection (even then it will run normally without it), as long as you have MongoDB and it is able to communicate with the backend, then it should populate gamerounds, plantcache, and usercollections.
 As for user, without importing or manipulating the role registered from guest to admin, you won't be able to access the admin pages.
 (TLDR: import the users collection provided then use it to login)

 SAMPLE USER:
 - Email: example@gmail.com